Isaac Paredes Player Props: Rays vs. Orioles

-The Tampa Bay Rays, including Isaac Paredes and his .553 slugging percentage in past 10 games, including seven extra-base hits but no homers), take on starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (.382 on-base percentage in past 10 games, 54 points above season-long percentage), take on starter Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 6:35 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-5 with a double and two RBI) against the Yankees.

 Isaac Paredes Game Info & Props vs. the Orioles